cdsittampalam/documentation/docs/Partner API.md

 When users are added as Trusted Parties, they are registered on Qredo via the Qredo Wallet App.
 For more details on registration, refer to the [Getting Started](/docs/Getting%20Started) page.

 The Partner API only permits custodian approvals from the Qredo Signing App on your phone.
-When users are added as Trusted Parties through the Partner API, they need to accept the invite through the Qredo Signing App.
-When ordained as custodians, they also need to approve transfer and withdrawal functions from the mobile app.
+When added as Trusted Parties through the Partner API, they accept the invite through the Qredo Signing App.
+When ordained as custodians, they approve transfer and withdrawal functions from the mobile app.
 This image shows how the phone app appears when a custodian approves a withdrawal transaction.

 ![ledger](/doc-images/apprtransfer.png)